ieZaky/ieZaky/README.md

 ## 📈 Professional Highlights

-- **Years of Experience:** Extensive background in automation, QA, and full-stack development.
+- **Years of Experience:** 5 years in automation, QA, and full-stack development.
 - **Industry Impact:** Successfully led and contributed to projects in web, mobile, and API testing.
 - **Tools Built:** Created custom Python tools for element extraction and analytics.